Maternal and Child Health

 - Wendouree: Corner Gillies and Norman Streets, Wendouree

 - Bonshaw: 284 Morgan St, Sebastopol

-Appointments are also available at the Girrabanya Centre on the second Saturday of each month from 9am to 12pm.
+Appointments can also be made at the Girrabanya Centre on the second Saturday of each month from 9am to 12pm.

-No appointment is needed to use the MCH nurse drop in/open clinic services at:
+No appointment is needed to use the MCH nurse drop in services at:

-- Wendouree Children’s Centre, corner Gillies and Norman Streets, Fridays 9am-noon (temporarily suspended)
+- Wendouree Children’s Centre, corner Gillies and Norman Streets, Fridays 9am to noon (temporarily suspended)